What is it that makes a property worth investing in?

 For the most part, if you can answer that question and then execute it effectively, you are well on your way to success in property.

 When looking at purchasing a property there are three key elements that make it a property that is worth investing in.
-There are many other factors to consider, but these three are the main ones that you can use to help identify the best opportunities.
+There are many other factors to consider, as the top Newcastle-based buyers agency these three are the main ones that we use to help identify the best opportunities.

 We all know that buying a property in the right location is important, but what does that actually mean?

 The first part of a good location is to identify the type of amenity in that area.
 A property that has good amenity, which is normally found close to the CBD, is an area that multitudes of people are drawn to because it is surrounding by things others value.

 Commonly this is access to jobs, close to beaches and rivers or near shopping and cafe and other lifestyle factors.
 Other important things include access to high-quality schools and universities which is particularly important for families which make up a large portion of the market.

 A great location, backed by excellent amenity, always generates significant demand pressure.